The last years of the SMJR line pick ups.

 Stratford GW yard – Clifford Sidings trip working

 There was a trip working from Stratford WR yard to the SMJ yard that usually took place around 10am. and was worked by a Collett 0-6-0.
-According to John Jennings sometimes this was delayed until the afternoon if the SMJ box had not been open earlier.
+According to the late John Jennings sometimes this was delayed until the afternoon if the SMJ box had not been open earlier.
 But when the Stratford – Blisworth pick ups were discontinued a daily working from the GWR Birmingham Road Yard to Clifford Sidings continued hauled by a Collett 0-6-0.
 Coal and ash from motive power depots including Leamington and Nuneaton would be conveyed in standard 10t open wagons.
 If there was no traffic on a particular day the 2251 class would still run light engine to take a churn of drinking water to Clifford Sidings.
 Coal and agricultural supplies were taken to Old Town yard as well for the Coop coal depot and for Dingley’s.

 Occasional ironstone workings